apache/spark/docs/configuration.md

   <td><code>spark.task.maxFailures</code></td>
   <td>4</td>
   <td>
-    Number of individual task failures before giving up on the job.
+    Number of failures of any particular task before giving up on the job.
+The same task has to fail this number of attempts, it isn't affected by the number of failures across different tasks.
     Should be greater than or equal to 1.
 Number of allowed retries = this value - 1.
   </td>
 </tr>